ukagit/iambic-keyer-esp32-touchpad/README.md

 # USE
 ## operate and command mode

 ### operate
 You can send MORSE code with the **DIT** **DAT** paddel.

 ### command
 Hit the command button and use a morse letter

+### keyer sound
+The command and operation mode are signaled by two different tone frequencies command and sidetone.
+The sidetone can be turned off and on.

 ### The procedure for the Command mode is as follows: